 Prepares Breakfast as part of Team's Community Service

 Photos from Siena Softball's doubleheader sweep of Fairleigh Dickinson on March 31, 2016.

-"Casey brings with her a wealth of experience as a pitching coach to the Siena program!
-Casey had a stand out high school and college career as a pitcher at Columbia high school and the University of Albany where she won numerous awards for her play", said coach Bill Lajeunesse.
-"Casey has enjoyed coaching success as the pitching coach at Rensselaer Polytechnic Institute.
-This experience will help our pitching staff gain the knowledge needed to compete at the Division-1 level and in the MAAC Conference."
+"Casey brings with her a wealth of experience as a pitching coach to the Siena program," said head coach Bill Lajeunesse upon her appointment.
+"She had a stand out high school and college career as a pitcher at Columbia High School and the University of Albany where she won numerous awards for her play.
+Casey has enjoyed coaching success as the pitching coach at Rensselaer Polytechnic Institute.
+This experience will help our pitching staff gain the knowledge needed to compete at the Division I level and in the MAAC."